fanw86/TransitGPT/prompts/generated_prompt.md

 ### Example Task and Solution 2
 Task: Calculate the average trip duration for route_id '25490'
 Solution:
-To calculate the average trip duration for route '25490', we need to consider a few key points:

-1. We're dealing with GTFS data, which typically includes information about trips, routes, and stop times.
-2. We need to focus only on the trips associated with route '25490'.
-3. For each trip, we need to find its duration by calculating the difference between its last and first stop times.
-4. Once we have all trip durations, we can calculate their average.

-Additionally, to provide more insight:

-5. We'll count how many trips we're basing our calculation on for context.
-6. A histogram of trip durations could help visualize the distribution, showing if most trips are clustered around the average or if there's significant variation.

-This approach gives us not just the average duration, but also a fuller picture of trip durations for this route, which could be useful for further analysis or decision-making.

-Here's the code to implement this analysis:

 ```python
 # Filter stop_times for route_id '25490'
 route_25490_trips = feed.trips[feed.trips['route_id'] == '25490']['trip_id']